top of page

 2. Use WET/DRY to navigate to the “SUB” (Subwoofer Output) option, then press SAVE to select it.

-3. Use WET/DRY to change the value to “YES”, and press SAVE to confirm.
+3. Use WET/DRY to change the value to “A + B”, and press SAVE to confirm.

 Output 2 will now function as an unprocessed pass-through with an optional delay function.